 Insult to Injury

 As if dealing with Lipo-Lymphedema wasn’t bad enough I was getting sicker with stomach aches, bowel problems, fatigue, fibromyalgia, flushing, increasing inflammation and losing my hair.
 All my tests came back fairly normal except the gluten allergy test from my Allergist.
-Bingo – I have Celiac Disease and had to change my diet to be gluten free.
+Bingo – I have Celiac Disease and had to change my diet to be gluten free over night.

 I also have classic signs of mast cell activation disease (MCAD) and was put on H1 blockers, which suppress the body’s histamine effect (Zyrtec), and H2 blockers, which suppress gastric acid secretion (Zantac).
 I was also low in vitamin D and have to take daily supplements to keep my levels up.
 (This is a common problem with Lipdema and will be covered under a nutrition section.)

-Soon I need a ultrasound to check a nodule that has developed on my thyroid gland.
-Not sure what we are going to find there.
+I also had an ultrasound in 2019 to check two nodules that have developed on either side of my thyroid gland.
+Thankfully they are benign and just need to be monitored over the next few years for any changes.
 However, I know having at least one auto-immune disease increases your chances of having multiple auto-immune diseases, which are all related under the covers.
 It’s never dull!

-I also need to modify my diet to be low in oxalates as I have had three bouts of kidney stones in the past six months.
+I also need to modify my diet to be low in oxalates as I have had five bouts of kidney stones in the past three years.
 I have a family history of stones, but it seems so unfair to keep heaping on the conditions!
-I truly couldn’t make this if I tried…
+I truly couldn’t make this up if I tried…

 If you suspect Lipedema or Lymphedema get help today!Do not wait!